scotentSD/practice/good-services-book.md

 <br>
 <span class="lou-y">Inclusion means that your user can not only use your service but feel safe, welcome and use it in a way that make them feel equal to all other users</span><br>
 Make sure your service is: safe, perceivable, understandable, operable, robust, and equal.<br>
-<span class="lou-g">inclusion is like making blueberry muffin - it's a lot easier to put the blueberries in at the start than at the end. - Cordelia McGee-Tubb</span><br>
+<span class="lou-g">inclusion is like making blueberry muffin - it's a lot easier to put the blueberries in at the start than at the end.<br> - Cordelia McGee-Tubb</span><br>
 <br>
 <h3>12.
 Encourage the right behaviours from users and service providers</h3>
 <span class="lou-y">What's measured gets done</span><br>
 <ul>
     <li>remember what you are trying to achieve</li>
     <li>make sure you focus on balancing the behaviours you expect of your staff and your organisation.
 Don't just focus on one of these</li>
-    <li>make sure that the outcome you want yo achieve is encoded in every layer of your organisation, from its business model and staff targets, right down to the way your users interact with your service</li>
+    <li>make sure that the outcome you want to achieve is encoded in every layer of your organisation, from its business model and staff targets, right down to the way your users interact with your service</li>
 </ul>
 <br>
 <h3>13.
 Quickly respond to change</h3>